oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/optimize_inner_loop/README.md

 ![](timing_base.png)

-In general, the compiler optimizes loops for throughput, assuming that the loop has a high trip count.
-These optimizations include, but are not limited to, speculating iterations and inserting pipeline registers in the circuit that starts loops.
+In general, the compiler optimizes loops for throughput with the assumption that the loop has a high trip count.
+These optimizations include (but are not limited to) speculating iterations and inserting pipeline registers in the circuit that starts loops.
 The next two subsections will describe how these optimizations can substantially *decrease* throughput and how you can disable them to improve your design when applied to inner loops with low trip counts.

 #### Speculated Iterations
 Loop speculation enables loop iterations to be initiated before determining whether they should have been initiated. *Speculated iterations* are the iterations of a loop that launch before the exit condition computation has been completed.
 This is beneficial when the computation of the exit condition is preventing effective loop pipelining.
 However, when an inner loop has a low trip count, speculating iterations results in a relatively high proportion of invalid loop iterations.